AmeriCorps Seniors: RSVP

 Much like the Foster Grandparents program, the Retired and Senior Volunteer Program (RSVP) seeks to provide a way in which senior citizens can give back to their community.
 Flexible in nature, RSVP allows participants to choose how and when they work.
 Open to seniors 55 and over, the program's goals are wide and varied, and include job training, tutoring children, building homes, helping immunize children, relief services, and aid to community organizations.
 Volunteers are given a pre-service orientation, on-the-job training from the placement agency or organization, and supplemental insurance while on duty.
 This program does not provide a stipend.

 One of the more widespread RSVP programs is a telephone reassurance service; RSVP volunteers contact other seniors by phone to ensure their well-being and provide friendly chat.

 Senior Companions

 The Senior Companions program is aimed at helping citizens who need extra assistance to live independently, such as adults with disabilities or those with terminal illnesses and their caregivers.
 Participants provide both emotional and physical support by assisting with simple house chores, providing transportation, and offering companionship.

 A senior companion must be 55 years of age and able to give between 5 and 40 hours of service per week.
-In addition to making a significant contribution to the lives of others, a participant also receives pre-service and monthly training, transportation reimbursement, an annual physical, and meals and accident and liability insurance while on duty.
+In addition to making a significant contribution to the lives of others, participants receive pre-service and monthly training, transportation reimbursement, an annual physical, and meals and accident and liability insurance while on duty.
 Income-eligible Senior Companions also receive a modest, tax-free stipend to offset the cost of volunteering.